benjaminkostiuk/radiant-pulse/README.md

 4. Back in the Dialogflow Console > **Fulfillment** > **Enable** Webhook.
 5. Change the URL to _{url}_/dialogflow
  + For example: http://75e31e28.ngrok.io/dialogflow
+6. Save the changes.
+All traffic should be forwarded to localhost:5000.

 ### Deployment
 1. Navigate to the `functions` directory.